jjanamohamed/LinguaTalk-Project/README.md

-#LinguaTalk – AI-Powered English Conversation Tutor
+LinguaTalk – AI-Powered English Conversation Tutor

-##“Speak Naturally.
-Learn Smart.”
+"Speak Naturally.
+Learn Smart."

-##Overview
+Overview

-LinguaTalk is an AI-powered English learning platform designed for individual learners who want to improve their speaking fluency, pronunciation, and vocabulary through natural conversations with a virtual AI tutor.
+LinguaTalk is an AI-powered English learning platform designed for individual learners who want to improve their speaking fluency, pronunciation, and vocabulary through interactive conversations with a virtual AI tutor.

-It offers adaptive vocabulary lessons, real-time pronunciation feedback, and progress tracking — making English learning personal, engaging, and effective.
+The platform provides adaptive vocabulary training, real-time pronunciation feedback, and progress tracking to create a personalized and effective learning experience.

-##Purpose
+Purpose

-To create a personalized English learning experience where users can practice speaking confidently, receive instant feedback, and track measurable improvement over time.
+To develop a user-centered English learning system that allows learners to practice naturally with an AI tutor, receive instant feedback, and monitor measurable progress over time.

-##Core Features
+Core Features

-  User Registration & Profiles – Secure login and personalized dashboards.
+User Registration and Profiles – Secure login and personalized dashboards.

-🧠 Adaptive “Word of the Day” – Adjusts vocabulary based on user proficiency.
+Adaptive “Word of the Day” – Vocabulary adapts based on each learner’s proficiency level.

-💬 AI Conversation Practice – Real-time English chats with an intelligent tutor.
+AI Conversation Practice – Real-time conversations with a responsive AI tutor.

-🎙️ Pronunciation Feedback – Instant correction and improvement suggestions.
+Pronunciation Feedback – Automatic detection and correction of pronunciation errors.

-📈 Progress Dashboard – Tracks user progress and vocabulary growth.
+Progress Dashboard – Tracks vocabulary growth, pronunciation accuracy, and activity time.

-🧾 Admin Panel – Manage topics, users, and vocabulary content.
+Admin Panel – Enables management of topics, vocabulary lists, and user data.

-📱 Multi-Device Access – Works smoothly across desktop and mobile devices.
+Multi-Device Access – Accessible across web and mobile devices.

-🧩 System Vision
+System Vision

-LinguaTalk bridges the gap between traditional learning apps and real conversation practice.
+LinguaTalk bridges the gap between traditional learning apps and real conversational practice.
-It focuses on helping individual learners by providing:
+It focuses on providing:

-Realistic, AI-driven conversation experiences.
+Realistic AI-driven dialogue experiences.

-Continuous pronunciation and vocabulary feedback.
+Personalized, adaptive lessons based on individual progress.

-Adaptive, level-based learning tailored to each user.
+Continuous feedback to support confidence and fluency.

-👩‍💻 Team Members
+Team Members

 Jana Mohamed AbdelHafeez – 23-101097